finleymacb/finleymacb.github.io/source/blog/source/aug24.md

 ---

 ###August 24
-I have returned to Eightbit after a week in Canada, and now I’m facing the presentation I have to make on Friday.
+I have returned to Eight Bit after a week in Canada, and now I’m facing the presentation I have to make on Friday.

 Alejandra provided me with two really good sources, one being an entire website, that I read thoroughly.
 I’m a bit of a wreck at public speaking, so they’re super helpful.
 My problem is that I usually tend to talk fast, but I also trip over my words constantly, even when I’m not nervous, so me trying to present is generally just an awkward experience for everything.
 I  also need to pick a subject, but I think I’m starting to latch onto a good idea.